smucclaw/eu-ai-act/act.md

 The robustness of high-risk AI systems may be achieved through technical redundancy solutions, which may include backup or fail-safe plans.

-High-risk AI systems that continue to learn after being placed on the market or put into service shall be developed in such a way to eliminate or reduce as far as possible the [risk of ]{.ul} possibly biased outputs influencing input for future operations ('feedback loops') are duly addressed with appropriate mitigation measures.
+High-risk AI systems that continue to learn after being placed on the market or put into service shall be developed in such a way to eliminate or reduce as far as possible the risk of possibly biased outputs influencing input for future operations ('feedback loops') are duly addressed with appropriate mitigation measures.

 4. High-risk AI systems shall be resilient as regards attempts by unauthorised third parties to alter their use or performance by exploiting the system vulnerabilities.